mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 Even if someone doesnt develop code that is under a code review process , automatic code style enforcement is still useful for our 'future-self' 😀 .
-In order to get this process automated I will need to do the following :

 <br />

 ### pre-commit setup to use black formatter and flake8 linter

+In order to automate this process I will need to do the following :

 ---